Wavinya Ndeti: Education background

-Certificate of Primary Education - Mount St. Mary's Primary School
+She graduated in computer science from London South Bank University, before she achieved related masters degrees from The City University London and the Scottish Heriot- Watt University.

-Political History
+Political history

-Wavinya Ndeti joined politics in 2007 contesting and being elected MP for the Kathiani Constituency under Chama Cha Uzalendo.
+Ndeti joined politics in 2007 contesting and being elected MP for the Kathiani Constituency under Chama Cha Uzalendo.
 She had previously participated in the ODM-Kenya primaries, which she claimed were rigged in favor of incumbent legislator Peter Kyalo Kaindi, forcing her to switch to Chama Cha Uzalendo.
-She eventually won a landslide victory, garnering 28,178 votes against Kaindi’s 9,813.
+She eventually won a landslide victory, garnering 28,178 votes against Kaindi's 9,813.
 In winning the seat, Ndeti became the only woman to have represented the constituency in Parliament since independence.

 Ndeti was appointed to a grand coalition government as a Co-assistant Minister for Youth and Sports under Helen Sambili.

 During the 2010 constitutional referendum she supported the new constitution, citing the importance of having a uniform distribution of resources and having decentralized leadership.
 Although the document was unpopular in the Machakos District, the majority of Kenyans voted in favour of the new constitution, which President Mwai Kibaki promulgated on 27 August 2010.

-2013 and 2017 Elections
+2013 and 2017 elections

 Ndeti, one of the founding members of CORD, ran for the newly created office of Governor of Machakos on a CCU ticket in 2013.
 She picked former Water and Natural Resources minister Mutua Katuku as her running mate.

 She lost the bid to Alfred Mutua and subsequently lost the election petition on grounds she failed to appoint enough party agents to all polling stations.

-In 2017, Ndeti and Makueni Governor Kivutha Kibwana pledged to rejoin Wiper Democratic Movement under a brokered agreement known as the Emali Declaration.
+In 2017, Ndeti and Makueni governor Kivutha Kibwana pledged to rejoin Wiper Democratic Movement under a brokered agreement known as the Emali Declaration.
 In the declaration, Kibwana was to defend his seat on the Wiper Democratic Movement and Ndeti would be given a direct ticket to unseat Mutua.